Landesa Protecting people and planet in Asia’s mangrove forests

 Our commitment

-LGT Venture Philanthropy partners with Landesa on its Coastal Livelihoods and Mangroves Project providing core funding to help scale the initiative in six countries in South and Southeast Asia: Bangladesh, Cambodia, India, Indonesia, Myanmar, and Thailand.
+LGT Venture Philanthropy partners with Landesa on its Coastal Livelihoods and Mangroves Project providing core funding to help scale the initiative in nine countries in East Africa, South and Southeast Asia: Kenya, Tanzania, Bangladesh, Cambodia, India, Indonesia, Malaysia, Myanmar, and Thailand.

 Build government support for the protection of coastal communities and mangroves